 Does the trauma center demonstrate the presence of injury prevention activities that centers on priorities based on local data?
 (CD 18–1) (Yes/No)

 Does your trauma center have someone in a leadership position that has injury prevention as part of his or her job description?
-(CD 18-2) (Yes/No) Please provide documentation:
+(CD 18-2) (Yes/No) Please provide documentation along with job description at time of survey:

 What are the three leading causes of injury in your community?

-4. Does the PIPS process ensure there is universal screening for alcohol use for all injured trauma patients?
-(CD 19-3) (Yes/No) Please provide documentation outlining this process.
+Does the PIPS process ensure there is universal screening for alcohol use for all injured trauma patients?
+(CD 18-3) (Yes/No) Please describe process:

-5. Is there a lead person from the trauma program overseeing 'alcohol screening and brief intervention'?
+Is there a lead person from the trauma program overseeing 'alcohol screening and brief intervention'?